Farther On is a little-known, beautiful old Shape-Note hymn in the Sacred Harp tradition.

 However, another kind soul apparently felt the same way as I did about Farther On, and put the Zahaskys' video on YouTube so the whole world can share in the experience.

-Here is the vocal ensemble, in two keys.
+Here is a vocal ensemble, in two keys.
 Unlike the other settings of Farther On, this arrangement is FOR SALE.

 For $3.75 USD total, you may download and print eight copies for your ensemble or church choir!